ekopen/market_data_stream/Notes.md

 1. Modularity.
 We can use whatever technology we want for the storage tables and this code can adapt
 2. Speed/Batching. needed for kakfa producer
 3. Threading. the data stream is heavy and any additionally logging can slow it down, so we need to use threading
+4. Queues for diagnostics, so make them threadsafe

 # Next steps